MartinBordes/analysis_of_textual_job_descriptions_with_Pole_Emploi/README.md

 To achieve this, a BERT (CamemBERT) model is firstly pre-trained on 200K job descriptions for masked language modeling, and then fine-tuned on 1,2K hand labeled job descriptions for token classification.
-Each token receive 0 if it is not related to a skill, and 1 otherwise.
+Each token receives 0 if it is not related to a skill, and 1 otherwise.

 The main tools used are the torch and transformers libraries, with Trainers implemented from sratch to practice.